How much deposit do you need?

 See the page on non-British borrowers for more information on requirements and read this page if you are on a spouse visa.

-Source of depsoit
+Source of deposit

 When applying for a mortgage the lender will want to know where your deposit money has come from.
 You will also have to prove this.